← All gearSTARTER KIT

 SKIP IFYou run a pellet, gas, or electric smoker.

-Compare on Amazon ↗Wood chunks or chips
+Compare chimney starter on Amazon ↗Wood chunks or chips

 Smoke flavor comes from the wood, and the right form depends on your smoker.